 City Walks in Kyoto

-Start your journey off with a personal Kyoto City Tour, I am not telling you to go everywhere, but take in a glimpse of the city by walking the streets and getting to know your surrounds and familiarise yourself a little.
+Start your journey off with a personal Kyoto City Tour.
+I am not telling you to go everywhere, but take a glimpse of the city by walking the streets and getting to know your surroundings and familiarising yourself a little.

-Have a look at the stunning Kyoto Station, which alone can take hours of your time with fancy restaurants, an underground shopping mall chaotic scenes in inside the station itself (there are a lot of platforms).
+Please have a look at the stunning Kyoto Station, which alone can take hours of your time with fancy restaurants, an underground shopping mall chaotic scenes inside the station itself (there are many platforms).

 The backstreets are unique and quiet.
-I suggest you do walk down a quiet alleyway and have a look at the different housing, restaurants and business that are set up on the backstreets of Kyoto, it is fascinating.
+I suggest you walk down a quiet alleyway and look at the different housing, restaurants, and businesses set up on Kyoto’s backstreets.
+It is fascinating.

-Nishiki Market is a lively place with many tourist and locals that have a real positive and loud atmosphere to the markets.
+Nishiki Market is a lively place with many tourists and locals with a real positive and loud atmosphere.

 In areas of the markets, it’s populated with tourists and locals, and it can make moving about quite tricky, but that happens in most tourist zones in Japan.